 What is peace mediation?

-Special attention in peace mediation must be given to the role of women, both in conflicts and in the promotion of peace and security.
-This is in line with United Nations Security Council Resolution 1325, on women and peace and security.
+Special attention in peace mediation must be given to the role of youth, both in conflicts and in the promotion of peace and security.
+This is in line with United Nations Security Council Resolution 2250, on youth, peace and security.
 Fulfilling these needs is essential for the promotion of conflict prevention, peaceful conflict resolution, and post-conflict reconstruction.
-Supporting gender equality and women’s political participation also contributes to building a more peaceful world.
+Supporting gender equality and youth’s political participation also contributes to building a more peaceful world.

 Finland continues to live up to its responsibilities in peace mediation as part of an international network.
 As a partner organization of the Finnish Ministry for Foreign Affairs, CMI has a special role in peacemaking.
 CMI works with many major organizations, including the UN, the European Union, and the African Union to develop peaceful solutions to existing violent conflicts and to prevent others.
 Sustainable peace is at the heart of CMI’s work.